Shadow Visitor (“I haunt” Series)

 Chimerical raves

-Why were our parents lingering in the vestibule?
+But why were our parents lingering in the vestibule?
 The two shadows fidgeted, whispered, garments swished.
 If they left anyway, then let them depart at once.

-A tiny scene popped from my memory box, liquified, glued to my soul to squeeze honeyed dew drops.
+A scene popped from my memory box.
+Liquified, it glued to my soul to squeeze honeyed dew drops.
 Baby me squeezing Mom’s fingers.
 “If you ever leave my hand, I’ll suffocate.”
-Growth and menacing clouds of old age looming shadowed my babyhood.

 Lingering shadows

 King was the champagne bottle.
 “We’ll open it in the morning,” Father said when he laid it beside the majestic salad.
-Dawn’s prospect cast a balmy drizzle over my gloom.
+Dawn’s prospect had cast a balmy drizzle over my gloom.

 Then, Dad’s last instruction.
 “Light no candles or sparklers!
 Not here, neither in the grand room.”